Wall Street finds a foreign detour around U.S. derivatives rules

 However, Wall Street faces fierce resistance to the reforms from foreign counterparties, especially those trading around the $8 billion threshold which are seen as most likely to take the “affiliate” detour offered by U.S. banks.

-Several mid-sized foreign banks, including Singapore’s DBS (DBSM.SI), have said they do not intend to register with U.S. regulators as swap dealers.
+Several mid-sized foreign banks, including Singapore’s DBS , have said they do not intend to register with U.S. regulators as swap dealers.
 Some banks have even stopped trading with U.S. counterparts, brokers said.

-In contrast, major foreign banks such as Germany’s Deutsche Bank (DBKGn.DE), whose OTC trade would dwarf the threshold, are simply too big to escape the U.S. regulatory net entirely.
+In contrast, major foreign banks such as Germany’s Deutsche Bank, whose OTC trade would dwarf the threshold, are simply too big to escape the U.S. regulatory net entirely.

 The CFTC is still working on cross-border guidance on the reach of the rules, raising doubts over whether it will close the affiliate exemption or not, but it clearly hopes foreign regulators will adopt most of the Dodd-Frank reforms anyway.